expobrain/expobrain-blog/_posts/2023-07-11-you-dont-need-production-data.md

 Let's examine the common reasons that drive developers to believe they need access to production data, and explore alternative solutions.

 - **testing the implementation of happy and unhappy paths**: real production data is unnecessary for this purpose; by inserting fake data that replicates the desired scenarios in a staging environment, developers can effectively test the implementation.
-- **working on data quality**: errors related to data quality can be addressed without accessing production data; utilizing [defensive programming](https://en.wikipedia.org/wiki/Defensive_programming) techniques, comprehensive validation and checks, as well as good data modeling and proper logging, can help identify and resolve data quality issues without requiring direct access to production data.
+- **working on data quality**: errors related to data quality can be addressed without accessing production data; utilising [defensive programming](https://en.wikipedia.org/wiki/Defensive_programming) techniques, comprehensive validation and checks, as well as good data modeling and proper logging, can help identify and resolve data quality issues without requiring direct access to production data.
 - **improving the performance of the system**: enhancing system performance does not necessitate access to real production data; by replicating the data volume and load conditions in a staging environment and leveraging monitoring tools, developers can identify performance bottlenecks and design and test suitable solutions.

 These reasons demonstrate that access to production data is not indispensable for developers to perform their tasks effectively.
 While there may be additional reasons, the ones mentioned above are the most common.